box-community/box-workshop-UIElements-pure-js/README.md

 width=40%;>

 # Box UI Elements Workshop
-Workshop on hot to use the Box UI Elements in a pure HTML Javascript environment
+Workshop on how to use the Box UI Elements in a pure HTML Javascript environment

 ## Box configuration steps